-When Unity College adopted the idea of “America’s Environmental College,” as our institutional aspiration in the late nineteen-nineties, some challenged the legitimacy of the claim.
-At the time, Unity College had exactly zero LEED certified or certifiable buildings, and electricity still came in part from fossil fuel power plants.
+When Unity Environmental University adopted the idea of “America’s Environmental College,” as our institutional aspiration in the late nineteen-nineties, some challenged the legitimacy of the claim.
+At the time, Unity Environmental University had exactly zero LEED certified or certifiable buildings, and electricity still came in part from fossil fuel power plants.
 Recycling was done by students, if at all.
 The Environmental Stewardship general education curriculum was new and unproven.

-Just as the phrase “America’s Environmental College,” inspired efforts to walk the talk with regard to sustainability and the environment, in order to fully achieve America’s Environmental College, Unity College must now live up to the other two-thirds of that bold aspiration.
+Just as the phrase “America’s Environmental College,” inspired efforts to walk the talk with regard to sustainability and the environment, in order to fully achieve America’s Environmental College, Unity Environmental University must now live up to the other two-thirds of that bold aspiration.

 Serving Today’s Audiences

 To be America’s Environmental College, Unity Environmental University must find ways to more fully serve the nation and live up to the best of American tradition: the commitment of service to the whole world.
 Achieving America’s Environmental College means living up to the best of what “America,” means to this nation, all its people, and the world.

 Being student-centric must go beyond scheduling around the students we have, providing service to the students we have, and offering programs that better fit the students who already come.
 Being audience-centric must mean responding to students we don’t yet have, service to people and organizations we don’t yet know, meeting needs not yet identified, providing services and programs we haven’t yet imagined, and marshaling resources and networks we don’t yet have.

 Unity Environmental University must better represent America, and the world.
 Demographic and socio-economic shifts make committing the necessary time and money to a dedicated residential experience an increasingly exclusive proposition.
 And the world needs more Unity Environmental University educated leaders, not fewer.